jonsimonsen/Procap/README.md

 -ISSUE: Choosing appropriate gitignore.
 Chose Node, since it seems like the node.js framework is involved.
 Is there a better base for the gitignore?
 C <br>
 -Setting up a local clone of the repo.
 D <br>
 -Commiting version 0.1. <br>
--TODO: The plan is to either look more closely at Highcharts documentation and examples or to start working on a html document as the base for the visualization.
+-Made a basic html document for testing.
+B <br>
+-Highcharts get started setup in progress.
+H <br>
+-TODO: More on the get started part of highcharts.
 0 <br>

 versions
 --------